 - 3. Remove the Cleaning Head Assembly Pipe Seal which prevents the pipe dropping back through the socket.

-- 4. On one side of the undercarriage there is a Micro-switch which senses when the cleaner is locked in the upright position.
+- 4. Remove the Micro-switch which senses when the cleaner is locked in the upright position.

 - 5. Remove the four screws holding the Undercarriage to the bottom of the DC18 body (Duct Assembly) at the front using the T15 bit.

-- 6. Then remove two similar screws that hold the undercarriage bracket to the rear of the DC18 body (Duct Assembly) near the flexible hose connection port.
+- 6. Remove two similar screws that hold the undercarriage bracket to the rear of the DC18 body (Duct Assembly) near the flexible hose connection port.